-9 Conclusions and Implications
+Conclusions and policy implications

-Chickpea is one of the major pulse crops in Bihar.
-The area under chickpea has declined from 2.45 lakh hectare in 1975-76 to 0.56 lakh hectare in 2011-12, although productivity has increased from 550 kg/ha to 1000 kg/ha during the same period.
+Chickpea is one of the major pulse crop in Bihar.
+The area under chickpea has declined from 2.45 lakh ha in 1975-76 to 0.56 lakh ha by 2011-12, although productivity has increased from 550 kg/ha to 1000 kg/ha during the same period.
 Decline in area of chickpea was mainly due to insecure harvest of crop in isolated pockets due to social factor.
-Heavy losses in production of chickpea due to insect's infestation mainly pod borer, socio-economic constraints, problems of market, lack of improved varieties etc. Among variety distributed to the farmers JG 14, KAK 2 and Subhra are most acceptable variety in the farmer's field in both of the districts in Bihar.
-However poor germination, non-suitability into cropping pattern, post-harvest losses due to rat attack, etc., are some of the major farmers' level problems which hinders them for expansion of its crop acreages.
+Heavy losses in production of chickpea due to insect's infestation mainly pod borer, socio-economic constraints, problems of market, lack of access to improved varieties etc. Among improved cultivars distributed to the farmers - JG 14, KAK 2 and Subhra were most acceptable in the state.
+However, poor germination, non-suitability into cropping pattern, post-harvest losses due to rat attack etc., are some of the major farmer's level problems which hindering further expansion of crop in the target districts.

-The productivity of improved variety ranged in between 850 kg to 1000kg/ha in selected district under study.
-However the cost of cultivation/ha has been estimated Rs.
-18280to 19200/ha.
-Relative importance of chickpea in the total cropped area has also been declined.
-However, profitability of chickpea is comparatively more than others Rabi crop.
-Regarding local variety, one of the major setbacks is that the farmer from 20 to 25 years has not replaced it.
-Most preferred traits for production consumption and marketing in Bihar is that those varieties which gives higher yield ranked 1st for production and fetching high price along with having high demand and better taste with good keeping quality ranked accordingly for consumption and marketing purpose.
-Local variety is the only reliable for consumption and production purpose.

-Major constraints for growing chickpea in Bihar are unavailability of suitable HYV of crop, erratic rainfall causes moisture stress in the post monsoon season, increasing incidence of disease and insect infestation, etc. Recently, consumption of chickpeas has gone up but this has not been reflected in the wholesale prices in the local communities.
-To increase area and production of chickpea in the study locations in Bihar, region specific approaches and prioritization may need be give, and chickpea adoption needs to be considered within the farming systems of the crop choices of the farmers.
-Since, recently the rice and wheat crop acreage have been in increasing trend, and majority of farmers opt for cultivation of wheat in the post-monsoon season after rice; instead of chickpeas and other crops, especially when the irrigation is available at assured source.
-This is due to relatively low level of crop yield of chickpeas than wheat and other crops.
+The productivity of improved cultivars ranged between 850 to 1000 kg/ha in the selected districts.
+However, the cost of cultivation per ha has been estimated at Rs.
+18280 to 19200.
+Profitability of chickpea is comparatively higher than others rabi crops cultivated in the region.
+Sample farmers have been repeatedly using the chickpea local cultivars over the past 25 years.
+The most preferred traits for consumption and marketing of chickpea in Bihar are high yielding followed by fetching higher market price.
+Better taste with good keeping quality ranked third in priority.
+Major constraints for growing chickpea in Bihar are unavailability of suitable high yielding cultivars, erratic rainfall, moisture stress, increasing incidence of disease & pests etc. Recently, the per capita consumption of chickpeas has gone up but this has not been reflected in the wholesale prices in the state.
+To increase area and production of chickpea in Bihar, region specific approaches and prioritization exercises needs to be carried out.
+Chickpea adoption needs to be considered within the existing farming systems and crop choices of the farmers.
+Further, the access to irrigation motivated the farmers to take-up wheat crop instead of chickpea crop.